dalesgit/logseq/pages/My-Clippings-1-8-25-v3.md

 	  The Spiritual Exercises, might better be called A School of Discernment.
-- ### Discernment of Spirits and Discernment of God's -Will
+- ### Discernment of Spirits and Discernment of God's -Will collapsed:: true

-  Discernment of spirits is concerned with the discrimination of interior movements, those attractions or nudgings of the heart that evoke a response or move us toward a particular action.
+	- Discernment of spirits is concerned with the discrimination of interior movements, those attractions or nudgings of the heart that evoke a response or move us toward a particular action.

 	  The purpose of this discrimination would be to facilitate a growing self-knowledge knowledge that frees us to move in harmony with those movements that draw us toward God.

 	  For this reason, the Spiritual Exercises suggest that we "track" a movement from the beginning, through the middle, to the end to see where it might be leading.

 	  Discerning of God's will is concerned with recognizing ing and making choices congruent with who we are in God.

 	  A crucial role of the literature on the discernment of God's will is, I think, the encouragement to reflect on our own experience and then seek to live in the authenticity of who we are.
 - ### Consolation and desolation
   For John (of the Cross), this decline may have to do very much with God's purifying spirit detaching us from images of ourselves or God related to faith, hope, and love, rather than being the work of an undermining spirit.13